gdichicago/gdi-intro-python/set2/slides/part1.md

 ###Let's Develop It
 Let's setup our computer for Python programming

-* Let's install a text editor - [Install Sublime Text 3](http://www.sublimetext.com/3)
+* Let's install a text editor - [Install Sublime Text 3](http://www.sublimetext.com/3) (This is written in Python!)
-* [Install Python](http://www.python.org/download/) - (This step is for Windows users only.
+* [Install Python 2.7.9](http://www.python.org/download/) - (This step is for Windows users only.
 GNU/Linux and MacOSX come with Python installed)
 * (Windows only): After installing Python, open the "powershell" program and type:
 <pre style="width: 100%">[Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27", "User")</pre>
 * Locate and run the terminal program.
 Type 'python' and hit enter.
 * More setup instructions are available: [here](http://learnpythonthehardway.org/book/ex0.html)
-* (You can, but don't have to install the other text editors recommended in this guide)

 Note: 15 minutes
 @@@